-Montrealer Frederic Hore is an award-winning freelance photographer, writer, lecturer and teacher.
-His images and/or stories have been published in the New York Daily News, National Post, Montreal Gazette, Ottawa Citizen, Edmonton Journal, Vancouver Sun, Calgary Herald, CNN iReport, CTV My News, Broadcaster, The Weather Network, PhotoLife, Canada's premier photographic magazine, US adventure monthly Hooked on the Outdoors, Canadian Camera, plus numerous other publications and websites.
+Montrealer Frederic Hore is an award-winning freelance photojounalist, writer, lecturer and teacher.
+His images and/or stories have been published in the New York Daily News, National Post, Montreal Gazette, Ottawa Citizen, Edmonton Journal, Calgary Herald, Vancouver Sun, CNN iReport, CITY-TV, Broadcaster, The Weather Network, PhotoLife, Canada's premier photographic magazine, US adventure monthly Hooked on the Outdoors, Canadian Camera, plus numerous other publications and websites.

 Frederic's odysseys form the foundation for dynamic digital slide shows and multimedia productions, presented with engaging music and lively travel lore, illustrating the people, culture, life, history and fauna of the lands he visits.
 In the last 15 years, he has presented more than 150 shows to public and private organizations in the Montreal region, and on-board expedition ships, to popular acclaim.